 Why Choose FlowForma as a Replacement for InfoPath

 FlowForma has made migration a piece of cake with its InfoPath migration tool.
-It helps process owners build processes without knowledge of coding or requiring any IT skills.
+It makes re-creating InfoPath forms fast and easy with It's AI tool FlowForma Copilot.

 Aspect